 Once your child is asleep, the ear canal is cleaned.
-Then, using an operating microscope and special surgical instruments, the doctor makes a small slit in the eardrum (tympanotomy).
+Then, using an operating microscope and special surgical instruments, the healthcare provider makes a small slit in the eardrum (tympanotomy).

 A hollow instrument is passed through the slit in the eardrum.
 Using gentle suction, the fluid is withdrawn through the instrument.
-A fluid sample may be sent to a lab to determine the cause of the fluid buildup, for example, what type of bacteria may be present.
+A fluid sample may be sent to a lab to figure out the cause of the fluid buildup (for example, what type of bacteria may be present).

-After the fluid is removed, the doctor inserts a tiny tube into the same slit in the eardrum (tympanostomy).
+After the fluid is removed, the healthcare provider inserts a tiny tube into the same slit in the eardrum (tympanostomy).
 The shape of the tube helps keep it in place.
 The ENT specialist chooses the right tube for the best results.